colinh-k/clap/README.md

   - like `F F F`, instead of `filename filename filename`
 - add a `hasValue/exists(std::string name)` function to query whether an argument was parsed with a value
 - to avoid using `shared_ptr`, maintain a vector of `ArgInfo`. then, map names to indexes in this vector
+- TODO: maybe we need to collect the boolean optional args into a single string to display together like `[-abc]`, instead of `[-a] [-b] [-c]` ?

+# NOTES
+- user must lookup arg names without '-' or '--' prefixes, even if the arg had a prefix to specify if the arg was required or optional

 # Development Version Notes
 ## Version 1.0